kriskoutsi/patRecProject/README.md

-Pattern Recognition Project for the year 2025-2026.
+# Pattern Recognition Project for the year 2025-2026.

+## Diffustion Model